michaelyanwang/dcalasso/README.md

   The print statement provides coefficients for both unpenalized estimate and adaptive LASSO estimate.
 The plot statement provides the relationship between the penalization factor <tt>lambda</tt> and model's Bayesian information criteria (BIC), which was the metric built in the package for variable selection.

-2. Fitting a Cox model for a dataset with 50 time-independent variables, 50 time-dependent variables, and 100,000 samples.
+2. Time-dependent dataset: Fitting a Cox model for a dataset with 50 time-dependent variables, 50 additional time-independent variables, and 100,000 samples.

 ```
 # Data simulation